BordneAI/3i-Atlas-Gateway-Guide/README.md

   Grok later issued an **aggregate meta-update** scoring v2.11.1 at **9.85 / 10** overall (see addendum in the follow-up review).
   → See: [`docs/peer_review_grok_followup_v2_11_1.md`](./docs/peer_review_grok_followup_v2_11_1.md)

+- **AAIV Scientific Framework (T4 hypothesis generator)**
+  • Bordne, D. (2025). *The Active Autonomous Interstellar Vehicle (AAIV) Model for 3I/ATLAS: A technosignature-aware, speculative framework anchored in current observations of C/2025 N1.*
+    → `docs/aaiv_3I_ATLAS_paper_v1.pdf` (author version, CC BY-NC-SA 4.0)
+    This paper is treated as a T2/T3 artifact (documented reasoning) that defines the AAIV hypothesis as a Tier T4 hypothesis generator with explicit low priors and Bayesian anomaly tests.

-These external evaluations are **not** a substitute for human scientific peer review, but they provide transparent, reproducible snapshots of system behavior and help guide future versions (v2.11.2+).
+These external evaluations are **not** a substitute for human scientific peer review, but they provide transparent, reproducible snapshots of system behavior and help guide future versions (v2.11.3+).

 ---